BHumans/presentations/README.md

 * [Active Listening](https://bhumans.github.io/presentations/active-listening.html): We discuss the meaning of active listening and the possible benefits to our life.

+* [Why therapy](https://bhumans.github.io/presentations/why-therapy.html): Understanding the power it can have in our lives...

 > Made with ❤️ [<img src="https://github.githubassets.com/images/icons/emoji/octocat.png" align="absmiddle" alt="octokat" width="20px" />](http://github.com/bhumans/presentations)